wiem-heni/Content_based_image_retrieval/README.md

 In on-line stage:

-User input an image query to the system.
+User input a query image to the system.

 The similarity is measured between the feature vector of the query image and the feature vectors of the images in the database.